 Email nurturing and retargeting

-Retargeting campaigns that repeatedly reach out to prospects
+Retargeting campaigns that repeatedly reach interested parties

 Content upgrades that support the decision-making process

-If you want to expand into international markets
+If you want to enter international markets

 Multilingual SEO and LinkedIn campaigns

-Localized content in the language of your target markets
+Localized content in your target markets' languages

 Targeted LinkedIn campaigns by region and industry